-Then

-a.
-Enter the following command:

-halt

-The system stops at the boot environment prompt.

-b.
-Enter the following command:

-boot_ontap

-If the system Then Is a V-Series system or has FlexArray Virtualization Software and is connected to storage arrays and is running Data ONTAP 8.3 Reboot to Maintenance mode: boot_ontap maint
+If the system Then Has storage disks a.
+Enter the following command: halt The system stops at the boot environment prompt. b.
+Enter the following command: boot_ontap Is a V-Series system or has FlexArray Virtualization Software Reboot to Maintenance mode: and is connected to storage arrays and is running Data ONTAP 8.3 boot_ontap maint and that the mode of adapters "2a" and "2b" is changing to cna.